 "Small Office" only refers to the number of publication staff in your organization.

 You are considered a Small Office if your organization has 1 to 5 publications staff.

 How many copies should I upload of each entry?

 Upload one copy for each entry.
 When uploading a periodical, such as a magazine, upload the single best issue.
-When entering a writing series, upload a maximum of four (3) articles in the series.
+When entering a writing series, upload a maximum of three (3) articles in the series.